apache/spark/TESTING.rst

 You should automate installing of the backport packages in your own ``./files/airflow-breeze-config/variables.env`` file.
-You should make it depend on ``RUN_AIRFLOW_1_10`` variable value equals to "true" so that installation of backport packages is only performed when you install airflow 1.10.*.
+You should make it depend on ``RUN_AIRFLOW_1_10`` variable value equals to "true" so that the installation of backport packages is only performed when you install airflow 1.10.*.
 The backport packages are available in ``/dist`` directory if they were prepared as described in the previous chapter.